PetroVoronov/ecoflow-mqtt-to-svitlobot/README.md

 - Ecoflow device: Tested with Ecoflow DELTA Pro.
 Should work with other Ecoflow devices that support MQTT.
 (Please refer on [EcoFlow to Prometheus exporter](https://github.com/berezhinskiy/ecoflow_exporter)).
 - Node.js or Docker installed.
-- Ecoflow device (serial number) and developer credentials from [EcoFlow Developer Platform](https://developer.ecoflow.com/).
+- Ecoflow device (serial number) and developer access and secret keys pair or credentials from [EcoFlow Developer Platform](https://developer.ecoflow.com/).
 - Registered [SvitloBot](https://svitlobot.in.ua/) Channel and Channel Key.